Caprella mutica: Description

 The appendages that arise from pereonites are known as pereopods.
 The first two pairs of pereopods are highly modified raptorial grasping appendages known as gnathopods.
 They somewhat resemble the arms of praying mantises.
-The segments of the gnathopods can be divided into two parts which fold into each other: the propodus (plural: propodi, "forelimb") and the tipmost segment known as the dactylus (plural: dactyli, "finger").
+The segments of the gnathopods can be divided into two parts which fold into each other: the propodus (plural: propodi, "forelimb") and, at the tip, the dactylus (plural: dactyli, "finger").
 The first pair of gnathopods are considerably smaller than the second pair and arise close to the maxillipeds.
 The inside margins of the propodi possess two spines.
 Both the propodi and dactyli have serrated inner edges.
 The second pair of gnathopods are very large with two large spines on the middle and upper edges of the inside margin of the palm of the propodi.
 The upper spine is known as the "poison spine" or "poison tooth" and may be of the same size or much larger than the lower spine (the "closing spine").
 Despite the name, it remains unclear if the poison spine is indeed venomous, though they are perfectly capable of inflicting potentially lethal injuries on small organisms.
 Recent studies have associated the spines with pores that lead to possible toxin-producing glands.

 Their dactyli are powerful and curved into a scimitar-like shape.
 The second pair of gnathopods are densely covered in hair-like setae while the first pair only has setae on the posterior margins.
 The third and fourth pereopods are absent.
 In their place are two pairs of elongated oval gills arising from the third and fourth pereonites, respectively.
 In mature females, two brood pouches also develop in the third and fourth pereonites.
 These are formed by oostegites – platelike expansions from the basal segments (coxae) of the appendages.
 The fifth to seventh pereopods function as clasping appendages.
 They all have propodi with two spines on their inside margins.
 The seventh pair of pereopods are the longest of the three pairs, followed by the sixth pereopod pair and the fifth pereopod pair.

 C. mutica closely resemble Caprella acanthogaster, also a native of East Asian waters.
 It may be difficult to distinguish the two species, particularly since Caprella mutica can exhibit considerable morphological variations among males.
 C. mutica can only be reliably differentiated by their setose first and second pereonites (smooth in C. acanthogaster), as well as the elongated oval shape of their gills (linear in C. acanthogaster).